 ‘User testing’ can apply to a product at any point in its lifecycle and can be tackled in a number of ways.
 When we are asked to run user testing, we always stop to interrogate the objectives, as they will provide the evidence needed to determine the research method.
-Broadly, we find that user testing is used at these stages of a product lifecycle:
+Broadly, we find that user testing is used at three stages of a product lifecycle:

 Exploring usability: When products are live, to unearth usage issues and pain points for improvement.

-Improving a prototype: At the earliest stage of development, to understand how users interact with new designs.
-This is usually an iterative exercise using sprints.
+Improving a product: At the earliest stage of development, using prototypes to understand how users interact with new designs.
+This is usually an iterative exercise.

 Validating changes in live: When improvements have been released, we employ user testing at scale to provide evidence of return on investment.

 The range of research methods

 Many companies fall into a pattern of using one approach – usually the f2f user test in a lab.
-It is the default approach and obviously works well, as there is nothing like seeing the whites of a customer’s eyes, but there are other approaches that can be more relevant:
+It is the default approach and there is nothing like seeing the whites of a customer’s eyes when they use your product.

 Face to face: Users are invited to a facility and observed as they use products on any given device.
 The skill here is to watch as users progress, observing the micro-interactions and pauses for thought, as well as listen to what users say.
 Great for improving prototypes.

 Remote, unmoderated: By clicking on links, users can start testing products at home without the research being present.
 We use companies like User Zoom or User Testing, allowing for video capture of their usage as they explore or perform tasks.
 Maze provides usage metrics if that is what is required.
-Great for validating changes in live at scale.
+Great for validating changes at scale.

 Remote, moderated: As above, but with the researcher interacting on a platform like Teams or Zoom as users share their screen.
-The main benefit is that researchers can ask questions spontaneously, reacting to issues they have.
-Great for exploration.
+The main benefit is that researchers can ask questions spontaneously, reacting to issues users have.
+Great for Discovery.